The-Bioinformatics-Group/skeletonema_sex_project/README.md

 ##Differential expression analysis

+####Creating a count-matrix

-First need to map the reads to the transcriptome to produce a countmatrix where each read is only mapped once.
+First needed to map the reads to the transcriptome to produce a countmatrix where each read is only mapped once.
-The reads were multi-mapped to the transcriptome using the script located in:
+The reads were multi-mapped to the transcriptome using the bash-script located in:
 /nobackup/data5/skeletonema_sex_project/code/Bash-scripts/Transcript-abundance-estimation/trinity_RSEM_a-evl.sh
 This script utilizes the trinity perl-script: /usr/local/bin/trinityrnaseq_r20140717/util/align_and_estimate_abundance.pl
 This script uses bowtie2 for mapping the single end reads one sample at a time to the transcriptome.
 The resulting bam files are located here:
 /nobackup/data5/skeletonema_sex_project/differential-expression-analysis/transcript-abundance-est/RSEM_1/sampleX
 The mapping settings in this script is fairly strict, which reduces the number of ambigiously mapped reads.
-The multimapped reads were resolved using the script located in:
+The script also runs RSEM which resolves the multimapped reads before the final output.

+Next a script was used to combine the different BAM-files from the different samples and create a countmatrix.
+The bash-script to run this script is here:
 /nobackup/data5/skeletonema_sex_project/code/Bash-scripts/Transcript-abundance-estimation/trinity_countmatrix.sh
 This script utilizes the trinity perl script: /usr/local/bin/trinityrnaseq_r20140717/util/abundance_estimates_to_matrix.pl
 The output from this script is the count matrix, with all contigs and how many reads are mapped to each one from each sample.
 This can be be found here:
 /nobackup/data5/skeletonema_sex_project/differential-expression-analysis/transcript-abundance-est/RSEM_1/count_matrix_corrected/matrix.counts.matrix

+####Differential Expression using EdgeR 3.12

 Two R-scripts were created to conduct the Differential Expression analysis, one which uses all samples to perform the filtering of lowly expressed contigs, and dispersion estimation, and one script which only uses the samples of the experimental groups that are compared to eachother.
-Both R-scripts were created to conduct the Differential Expression analysis using the package EdgeR.
+Both R-scripts were created to conduct the Differential Expression analysis using the package EdgeR 3.12.
 (R-version 3.0.2).

 The script that only carries out dispersion estimation using the samples that are compared, can be located at:
 /nobackup/data5/skeletonema_sex_project/differential-expression-analysis/differential-expression/DifferentialExpression_limitedestimation/DEanalysisSexproject_limitedestimation.R